6xtvo/FollowDiff/README.md

 ## About

-FollowDiff is a free tool that generates a list of who doesn't follow back and who you don't follow back on Instagram, made in TypeScript with Next.js, RadixUI and JSZip.
+FollowDiff is a free tool that generates a list of who doesn't follow back and who you don't follow back on Instagram, made in TypeScript with [Next.js](https://nextjs.org/), [RadixUI](https://www.radix-ui.com/) and [JSZip](https://stuk.github.io/jszip/).

-- Visit the [site](https://follow-diff.vercel.app/) to see how it works.
+- Visit the [site](https://follow-diff.vercel.app/) to see how it works
+- Contributions are welcome

 ## Getting Started